b-grooters-byte/windowsrustbook/src/hello_d2d.md

 # Hello, Direct2D

 We are going to develop a simple static view for our first Direct2D application.
+This chapter will cover all of the Rust, WIN32, and Direct2D concepts necessary to get a basic application functional.
+We will explain each section rather than just show a working application and save the explanations for later chapters.

+When we are done with this basic application you will have a simple Rust crate that you can use and build on in future chapters for Direct2D and a WIN32 starter project for Direct2D.

 This application is similar to the [Quick Start](https://learn.microsoft.com/en-us/windows/win32/direct2d/getting-started-with-direct2d) application in the Microsoft Windows Getting Started with Direct2D tutorial.

 ## The Project